 The program aims to appoint an average of twelve postdoctoral fellows/associate research scholars per year, each holding a one-year appointment renewable for a second year.

 Candidates must be nominated by a member of the Faculty who will serve as their sponsor or PI.
 All assistant, associate and full professors may nominate a candidate and serve as their sponsor/PI.
 A call for nominations, along with the guidelines of the program, is distributed annually and nominations may be submitted on the DoF website during the nomination period.
 The Faculty Advisory Committee on Diversity is responsible for the review of nominations and the selection of the Fellows.

-With administrative support from the Office of the Dean of the Faculty, the Presidential Postdoctoral Research Fellows program activities are led by four faculty directors:
+The Presidential Postdoctoral Research Fellows program activities are led by four faculty directors:

-The Faculty Directors serve as additional resources to the fellows, meeting with them monthly as a group to discuss their work and to provide them with opportunities for further exchange and professional development.
+The Faculty Directors serve as resources to the fellows, meeting with them monthly as a group to discuss their work and to provide them with opportunities for further exchange and professional development.

 - Call for nominations for AY2021-22

 - Sixteen scholars named Presidential Postdoctoral Research Fellows with aim to enhance diversity in academia